Ketan Mehta

-Ketan Mehta (born 21 July 1952) is an Indian film director who has also directed documentaries and television serials since 1975.
+Ketan Mehta (born 21 July 1952) is an Indian film director, producer and screenwriter who has also directed documentaries and television serials since 1975.

 Early life and education

 Born on 21 July 1952 in Navsari in Gujarat, Mehta did his schooling from Sardar Patel Vidyalaya, Delhi and later graduated in film direction from Film and Television Institute of India, Pune.

 Career

 During his career, Mehta has made ten feature films, seven documentaries and two television serials – Captain Vyom and Mr. Yogi.
 His repertoire of themes includes comedy, satire, romance, violence and rebellion.

 After graduating from the Film and Television Institute of India, Mehta joined the Indian Space Research Organisation as a television producer.
 There, he was given almost total freedom in what to create.
-In an interview years later, Mehta remarked about how influential this was to his development: “It was an incredible experience.
+In an interview years later, Mehta remarked about how influential this was to his development: "It was an incredible experience.
 Traveling all over Gujarat, meeting people, making programs on whatever you felt like, whatever you came across.
 It was real, genuine experimentation with medium, with people.
-That experience has been vital to films that I’ve made.”
+That experience has been vital to films that I've made."

 Mehta's first film, Bhavni Bhavai, a Gujarati film, won him acclaim.
 His films have been selected for various international film festivals such as Nantes (France) and the Moscow Film Festival, where they have won numerous awards over the years.
 Mirch Masala was one of Mehta's notable efforts, and won him the Best Film Award at Hawaii.
 It was released to 52 cinemas in the United States.
 Mehta has also had the honour of serving as a member of the jury in various national and international film festivals.

 Mehta directed a biopic Sardar, on the life of Sardar Vallabhbhai Patel, in 1993.

 His latest two films Rang Rasiya, 2014 and Manjhi the Mountain Man, 2015 both opened to tepid box office and universally positive critical reviews.
 Manjhi the Mountain Man starred Nawazuddin Siddiqui.